1967–68 Chicago Black Hawks season: Playoffs

 The Hawks would open the playoffs against the New York Rangers in the East Division semifinals.
 The Rangers finished the season with 90 points, which was 10 more than Chicago.
 The series opened up with two games at Madison Square Garden in New York, and the Rangers took control of the series, winning both games for a 2–0 series lead.
 The series moved to Chicago Stadium for the next two games, and the Hawks responded on their home ice, winning both games to even the series up.
 The fifth game was played in New York, however, the Black Hawks held off the Rangers, winning the game 2–1, and took a 3–2 series lead.
 Chicago would wrap up the series in the sixth game at home, easily defeating the Rangers 4–1, and advance to the East Division finals.

-Chicago would face the Montreal Canadiens, with the winner advancing to the Stanley Cup Finals.
+Chicago would face the Montreal Canadiens, with the winner advancing to the Stanley Cup Final.
 The Canadiens had the best record in the NHL, as they earned 94 points.
 Montreal swept the Boston Bruins in their first playoff round.
 The series began at the Montreal Forum, and the Canadiens quickly took a 2–0 series lead, as they dominated the Hawks in both games, winning 9–2 and 4–1.
 The series moved to Chicago for the next two games, however, in the third game of the series, Montreal took a 3–0 series lead, doubling the Hawks 4–2 to put Chicago on the brink of elimination.
-The Black Hawks staved off elimination in the fourth game, narrowly defeating Montreal 2–1, however, in the fifth game, played in Montreal, the Canadiens ended the series with an overtime winning goal, and advance to the Stanley Cup Finals.
+The Black Hawks staved off elimination in the fourth game, narrowly defeating Montreal 2–1, however, in the fifth game, played in Montreal, the Canadiens ended the series with an overtime winning goal, and advance to the Stanley Cup Final.